 Not only is there the lost time to think about, but your daily commute can add an extra level of stress to your workday.
 You may have to get up extra early to avoid traffic or deal with delays getting home at the end of the day.
-Your commute can end up affecting your mood, your mental health, the quality of your work and your relationships.
+Additionally, you’ve to think about car security when parking your car in a parking lot.
+All in all, your commute can end up affecting your mood, your mental health, the quality of your work and your relationships.

 And then there’s the cost of fuel, wear and tear to your vehicle and the environmental cost of the daily drive.

 The good news is that there is plenty you can do to improve your daily drive to work.

 If you have a lengthy commute each day, the first thing you want to do is make sure you’re set up for the drive so you can use your phone in the car safely and legally.
 Whether you want to listen to music or an audiobook, learn a language or practice guided mindfulness while you drive, your phone will be your best friend on the road.

 So it’s worth Investing in a good Bluetooth handsfree car kit and a quality mobile phone holder or cradle.

 You also want to make sure that you have all the necessary changing cables for your phone or any other useful devices.